antoniojbt/project_quickstart/README.rst

    # You'll need to change the executable to pythonw on a Mac
    open pq_example.pdf report_pipeline_pq_example.html # in a Mac

-If you have CGATPipelines_ and Ruffus_ installed you can try:
+If you have CGATPipelines_ installed you can try the following.
+Note that currently I'm running this off a `CGATPipelines fork`_ though.
+The plan is to drop the fork in future though.

 .. code-block:: bash